top of page

 At that moment though, there was a picket going on at the square …some kind of protest, which I heard, was not unusual, for this is a favourite spot for public activities like this.
 I decided not to investigate.
 Instead, I looked for that famous landmark…the kilometro cero, which is a small plaque on the ground directly north of the post office.
 It is the symbolic centre of Spain and serves as the basis of the Spanish road numbering system from which all Spanish radial roads are measured.
 Despite the huge crowd, I managed to find it.

 I also took a closer look at the iconic El Oso y el Madroño (The Bear and the Strawberry Tree), the heraldic symbol of Madrid.
 The other day, I couldn't take a proper photo because of a group of tourists having their pictorial in front of it.
 This statue represents the city’s coat of arms with the bear’s front paws touching the trunk of the tree and reaching out to get some fruits.
+I sent a picture to my husband to show my son.
+He loves bears!

-Another thing that this place has in common with Times Square is the proliferation of all sorts of street performers.
-I actually recognized some of them from the previous days.
-Wow, it must take a lot of time and effort to put on all the costume, make-up, and props every single day and then stay at their usual spots under the hot summer sun.
-I marvelled at their antics and short performances.
+I marveled at their antics and short performances.
 My favourites were the genie "levitating" on a magic carpet (the most intriguing for me), a couple of bronze soldier "statues" standing still on a 30ish-degree angle battle formation (they reminded me of my cousin's plastic toy soldiers when we were kids), the three-headed man in a box (that scared the living hell out of anyone who came close), and the golden “fallen angel” flapping her giant wings (must be super tiring, but seemed like a good workout routine to achieve toned arms and shoulders...hahaha!).
-There was also an assortment of characters walking around and posing for photos with tourists, from Sponge Bob to superheroes, to transformer-type robots.
-And like the characters that stomp around Times Square, I found out that their Puerta del Sol counterparts were equally persistent.
-I maintained a safe distance, while trying to figure out how they pulled off their tricks.
-But I ended up just doing a Google search afterwards.
-Hahaha!

 I think that was my "Aha!
 Moment," the moment of insight, so to say, when I discovered and understood the essence of traveling alone, and when I perceived the simple joys and pleasures it could bring.

 Technically, this trip was a solo travel of sorts, since I was not with family or friends, but for most of the tour, I did hang out with three other solo travelers (which was a different kind of fun, too).
-My newfound travel amigas and I explored places together, had meals together, and signed up for excursions together.
+My new-found travel amigas and I explored places together, had meals together, and signed up for excursions together.
 But we never really had our own "alone" moments.
 This time around, for my remaining days in Madrid, I would be truly "traveling solo," and that gave me a particular kind of gratification.

 The idea of being able to do what I wanted, when I wanted it, without having to worry about following a set schedule and itinerary, or waiting for other people, or making compromises with my choices, was quite liberating, There was a refreshing feeling of sheer freedom, a sense of serenity, and a heightened awareness of myself and my surroundings.
 I noticed a distinct spark of excitement for adventures that are yet to unfold, and a flicker of wonderment for potential awesome surprises.
 It was like being a new person.
 I loved it!
 I told myself that I should do this more often.